kistofe/Boss-Design/README.md

 Finally, players should not be able to surpass the Boss strategy by pure luck.
 The design **has to ensure that the player knows which strategy** take to defeat the Boss and how to actually perform it.
 An example of that are the Bosses in The Legend of Zelda franchise, where the player **has to repeat the same procedure three times** to defeat the Boss.

-### The "Pre-Boss" area
-In order to build up before a Boss battle, designers often create a "Pre-Boss" area where the player can basically recover and prepare for what comes next.
-The player can "feel" when they will have to face a Boss because of certain elements of level design, like save points just before entering a new area, conveniently placed Health recoveries or Weapons or suspiciously large, empty rooms.

-These elements are small hints that reveal to the player that they will face a Boss in the next area.
-This preparation is a rewarding element for the player, as it prepares them for the fight and builds up their expectations.

-### The Fight
 ### The Combat Stage
 The combat stage is not only the physical place where the battle takes place, but also another element players can interact with.
 Traditionally, Bosses have been placed in large areas for two main reasons:
    - As in the visual design, it transmits to the player the feeling that they are facing something bigger than them, something special.